furoxr/discord-ai-bot/README.md

 export DISCORD_TOKEN=YOUR_DISCORD_BOT_TOKEN
 ./discord-ai-bot update COLLECTION_NAME DATA_FILE_PATH
 ```
-`COLLECTION_NAME` is the collection name of the qdrant database, which you will upsert knowledge into.
+`COLLECTION_NAME` is the collection name of the qdrant database, where you will upsert knowledge into.
 `DATA_FILE_PATH` is the JSON file containing your knowledge, and the format of json file should be like:
 ```
 {